 Wait, you haven't seen this movie??
 Clear your schedule tonight.
 There are some laugh out loud moments you'll remember always, and this movie, starring Ashton Kutcher and Brittany Murphy, is filmed in some gorgeous settings.
 (2003, Rated PG-13) Rent now on Amazon Prime.

 Location: Tokyo, Japan

 I saw this drama years ago and thought it was great (and I never hear Roxy Music’s “More Than This” without thinking about it), but was recently inspired to see it again after our return from Tokyo, Japan.

-Absolutely gorgeous urban visuals, starring Bill Murray and Scarlett Johannsen.
+Absolutely gorgeous urban visuals, and this film clearly captures the energy and activity of Tokyo. starring Bill Murray and Scarlett Johannsen.
 (2003, Rated R) Rent now on Amazon Prime.

 National Lampoon’s European Vacation